5 simple ideas to help you promote your small business and attract more customers in 2019. Good luck!

 @100_things_to_do_in_wales A personal journey and adventure.
 A good example of someone being themselves and making their posts relatable.

 - Sprout Social The Top 12 Instagram Tips Your Brand Needs To Act On

 - Hubspot How to write good Instagram captions

 - Buffer Guide to Instagram

 I hope you enjoyed my blog 🙂

-If you would like me to write for your business, or if you’d simply like to brainstorm ideas for some promotions, I’d love to hear from you get in touch.
+If you would like me to write for your business, please do get in touch.